 An unloaded semi-truck can weigh 35,000 pounds, and a loaded one can be as much as 80,000 pounds.
 When these vehicles are in a crash, they often lead to some of the most severe accidents.
 People involved in 18-wheeler crashes are left with high medical bills, lost wages, and other damages.

 If you or a loved one has been involved in a wreck with a semi-truck, you should immediately contact an Ohio truck accident lawyer like Victor Kademenos.
-With decades of experience, Mr. Kademenos and his team are dedicated to fighting for the rights of their clients.
+With decades of experience, our team is dedicated to fighting for the rights of their clients.

 Our Semi-Truck Accident Lawyers Investigate Your Case